yaml/yaml-spec/spec/spec.md

 Both JSON and YAML aim to be human readable data interchange formats.
 However, JSON and YAML have different priorities.
-JSON’s foremost design goal is simplicity and universality.
+JSON's foremost design goal is simplicity and universality.
 Thus, JSON is trivial to generate and parse, at the cost of reduced human readability.
 It also uses a lowest common denominator information model, ensuring any JSON data can be easily processed by every modern programming environment.

-In contrast, YAML’s foremost design goals are human readability and support for [serializing] arbitrary [native data structures].
+In contrast, YAML's foremost design goals are human readability and support for [serializing] arbitrary [native data structures].
 Thus, YAML allows for extremely readable files, but is more complex to generate and parse.